 The Group attaches great importance to the professional development of its employees, thereby providing extensive trainings and sustainable professional development plans for employees of all level.
-The on-going training projects of the Group include but not limited to new recruits training, general skill set and professional skills training, internal and external training, system development and maintenance online training, programme development, internal lecturers cultivation, online and offline reading club, sharing and key talents cultivation programme.
-In the FY2022, the total number of employees trained of the Group were 1,027 (FY2021: 1,222).
-The percentage of total employees trained was approximately 85.51% (FY2021: approximately 89.72%).
-The average training hours of each employee was approximately 27.26 hours (FY2021: approximately 31.27 hours).
-The decrease in average training hours was mainly due to less offline training due to the pandemic.
+The on-going training projects of the Group include but not limited to new recruits training, general skill set and professional skills training, internal and external training, system development and maintenance of online training, programme development, internal lecturers cultivation, online and offline reading club, sharing and key talents cultivation programme.
+In the FY2023, the total number of employees trained of the Group were 914 (FY2022: 1,027).
+The percentage6 of total employees trained was approximately 84.94% (FY2022: approximately 85.51%).
+The average training hours7 of each employee was approximately 22.90 hours (FY2022: approximately 27.26 hours).
+The decrease in average training hours was mainly due to the Company's allocation of resources towards business development and other areas, resulting in a relatively reduced investment of time and funds for training.
 Details of trainings of relevant employees are as follows: